15 Acoustic Solutions for Classrooms

 These sounds often become noise, which is defined as any unpleasant or unwanted sound, and as much as noise can simply be a nuisance, it can actually have detrimental effects on a child’s physical and psychological health — including learning and behavior.
 Young children in particular are susceptible not only to auditory damage from noisy environments but non-auditory damage as well.

-Studies have found that classrooms often have noise levels higher than what is recommended by the American National Standards Institute (ANSI), and that both children with and without hearing impairments are affected.
+Studies have found that classrooms often have noise levels higher than what is recommended by the Journal of Urban Health, and that both children with and without hearing impairments are affected.
 Skills such as speech, memory, and reading are especially at risk when it comes to noise.
 Children can have trouble concentrating and thinking clearly in noisy situations.
 These problems can lead to frustration and lower levels of achievement in the classroom.
 In a Child Development article titled “Learning in Complex Environments: The Effects of Background Speech on Early Word Learning,” authors McMillan and Saffran note that studies on environmental noise and its effects on children suggest an impact “cognitively and psychophysiologically, as evidenced by negative school performance and increased cortisol levels and heart rate.”
 That’s a pretty intense statement considering noise is a constant in our lives!

 Start Absorbing Noise for Your Classroom